JurgenR/aioslsk/docs/source/SOULSEEK.rst

 After the response we send the following requests back to the server with some information about us:

-* :ref:`CheckPrivileges`: Check if we have privileges
+* :ref:`CheckPrivileges` : Check if we have privileges
-* :ref:`SetListenPort`: The listening port(s), obfuscated and non*obfuscated
+* :ref:`SetListenPort` : The listening port(s), obfuscated and non*obfuscated
-* :ref:`SetStatus`: Our status (offline, away, available)
+* :ref:`SetStatus` : Our status (offline, away, available)
-* :ref:`SharedFoldersFiles`: Number of directories and files we are sharing
+* :ref:`SharedFoldersFiles` : Number of directories and files we are sharing

 We also send messages to advertise we have no parent:

 * :ref:`ToggleParentSearch` : Should initually be true
-* :ref:`BranchRoot`` : Initially our own username
+* :ref:`BranchRoot` : Initially our own username
 * :ref:`BranchLevel` : Initially should be ``0``
-* :ref:`AcceptChildren``: Accept child connections
+* :ref:`AcceptChildren` : Accept child connections

-* AddUser_ : Using our own username as parameter
+* :ref:`AddUser` : Using our own username as parameter

-After connection is complete, send a Ping_ command out every 5 minutes.
+After connection is complete, send a :ref:`Ping` command out every 5 minutes.

 Exception Cases
 ---------------